-Type 2 diabetes is usually not diagnosed until health complications have occurred.
+Type 2 diabetes is usually not diagnosed until there are health complications.
 Most often, there are no diabetes symptoms or a very gradual development of the above symptoms of type 2 diabetes.
 In fact, about one out of every four people with type 2 diabetes don't know they have it.

-Other symptoms of type 2 diabetes may include:
+Other symptoms of type 2 diabetes complications may include:

 - Itching of the skin (usually around the vaginal or groin area)